MY COMMITMENT TO YOU

-These were not sentiments I heard growing up and certainly not in my professional life as a rabbi.
+These were not sentiments I heard from others growing up and certainly not in my professional life as a rabbi.
 I had the approach and air of: “I’ve got this.”
 (Admittedly, I started to write “this” with an “!” and quickly and sadly realized that at that time in my life I never used exclamation marks.
 I was calm, cool, and collected.
 I had no exclamation marks in my life!)

 Going solo and living without exclamation marks worked well for me.
 I was the good child who played by the rules and excellent student who could always be counted upon.
 I was the rabbi who could handle any situation and quickly pivot from officiating a funeral to playing guitar with preschool students.

 Until I realized my inside self was not seen by the outside world.
 Until I realized I had allowed myself to be boxed in, living someone else’s expectations and purpose.
 Until I realized I could not do it alone.

 My exit from this solitary life was not graceful.
 And I broke a lot of trust.

 And, it was the best learning tool I ever created for myself.

 I discovered what it means to be human.
 I deepened my compassion and empathy.
 I developed profound connections.
 And, I created a life of integrity, beauty, and blessings.

 Wherever you are on your journey, my commitment to you as your coach is …

 Ted has over 25 years of experience in leadership and in being in service to others.
 Ted has led small and large organizations through redesigns, staff transitions, and strategic plans.
 He has guided countless individuals, of all ages, as they achieved their highest purposes, and supported them after plummeting to their lowest depths.
 He has a deeply sourced ability to meet and embrace people where they are in life and to accept them in all of their humanness.